 If you are looking to buy a smaller amount of bitcoin fast, Venmo may be a suitable choice for you.
 When it comes to payment methods, a lot of decisions are made based on convenience, and for buyers that already have Venmo accounts, it can be a convenient choice.

 While not the most popular payment method around for buying bitcoin, even if you can't find an active trade offer, you can quickly make one yourself on LocalCoinSwap.
 If you are located outside of the United States, it's usually not ideal to try and use Venmo as it's restricted to US residents.
+If you don't have access to Venmo, luckily there's a lot more options out there that make great alternatives to buying BTC with Venmo.

 Buying Bitcoin Using Venmo on LocalCoinSwap